33 zettabytes of data in a space the size of a ping-pong ball

 Olgica Milenkovic, a professor of electrical and computer engineering at the University of Illinois at Urbana-Champaign, acknowledges that DNA can be damaged by things like moisture, acids and radiation, "but if it's cold and dry, it will stay intact for hundreds of years.”
 If it's stored in an ice vault, "it can last forever, pretty much."

-It's not the only option, according to Peter Kazansky, professor of optoelectronics at the University of Southampton, who created a of storage that etch nanostructures on glass disks.
+It's not the only option, according to Peter Kazansky, professor of optoelectronics at the University of Southampton, who has created an optical storage technology that etchs nanostructures onto glass disks.

-But Latchesar Ionkov, a scientist who works on DNA storage at Los Alamos National Laboratory, believes we are only decades away from being able to store the estimated 33 zettabytes of data humans will have produced by 2025 in a space the size of his football .
+But Latchesar Ionkov, a computer scientist who works on DNA storage at Los Alamos National Laboratory, believes we are only decades away from being able to store the estimated 33 zettabytes of data that humans will have produced by 2025 in a space the size of ping-pong ball.

 Written by giorgos